akuntz09/AWS-example/CourseOutline.md

 #### Lesson 1.1: Why Use Cloud Storage?
-- Learner will be able to discuss the pros and cons of using cloud storage.
+- Learner will be able to discuss the advantages and disadvantages of using cloud storage compared to local storage.
 - Learner will be able to explain how concepts like durability, reliability, scalability, and security relate to cloud storage.

 #### Lesson 1.2: Storage with AWS